hzFishy/UnrealNotes/content/Unreal Engine/Extra/The issues with Large Language Models (LLMs) and Unreal Engine.md

 And there is a ton of friendly humans that can answer your questions with more knowledge and correctness that any LLMs could ever have *(for now)*, find them in the correct forums or communities (shout-out to the [Unreal Source Discord](https://discord.gg/unrealsource) and [Unity Official Discord](https://discord.gg/unity)).

-# More on the subject
+## More on the subject
 **Disclaimer!**
-I am not an expert in this domain, please be cautious when reading the listed links.
-Before writing this I mostly used trustworthy articles and my personal (and others) experienes.
+I am not an expert in this domain, most of my insights comes from people with experience in the mentioned domains, please be cautious when reading the listed links.
+Before writing this I mostly used trustworthy articles and my personal (and others) experiences.
 - https://daniel.haxx.se/blog/2024/01/02/the-i-in-llm-stands-for-intelligence/
 - https://en.wikipedia.org/wiki/Generative_pre-trained_transformer
 - https://torstenvolk.medium.com/chatgpt-is-revolutionary-but-it-calculates-one-word-at-a-time-694bc2c951ed